spacetelescope/jdaviz/docs/imviz/plugins.rst

 Simple Aperture Photometry
 ==========================

-This plugin performs simple aperture photometry on one object within an interactively selected region.
+This plugin performs simple aperture photometry and plots a radial profile for one object within an interactively selected region.
 A typical workflow is as follows:

 1. Load image(s) in Imviz (see :ref:`imviz-import-data`).